 However, many nations now offer exclusive visas for remote workers and digital nomads.
 By 2023, over 40 countries have introduced this type of visa.

-These visas offer the possibility to live and work in a foreign country, just by proving that you work online and can sustain yourself in the country during the requested period.
+These visas offer the possibility to live and work in another country, by proving that you work online and can sustain yourself during the requested period.
+This makes it much easier for those who already live as nomads or those who want to try a new lifestyle.

 Is E-residency worth it?

 If you’re thinking of becoming an E-resident to operate your legal entity in Estonia, I can assure you, it’s a great option!
+However, it’s important to note that the program is not made for everyone, and your business should be 100% online!

-In addition, the Estonia’s system of taxes and registration fees are much lower than in most countries around the world, and there is a high level of transparency regarding when and how you have to pay.
+Another great benefit of Estonia’s E-residency scheme is taxation.
+Estonia’s system of taxes and registration fees are much lower than in most countries around the world, and there is a high level of transparency regarding when and how you have to pay.

 Despite the fact that it offers many tax advantages and a very unique taxation system, please note that Estonia is not a tax haven, far from it.